mediamosa/mediamosa-ck/readme.md

 MediaMosa Contruction Kit
 =========================

-We advise to use MediaMosa 3.5 when using this version of MediaMosa CK.
+We advise to use MediaMosa 3.6 or higher when using this version of MediaMosa CK.